leo-arch/clifm/README.md

 ### Arch Linux

-You'll find the corresponding packages on the AUR: https://aur.archlinux.org/packages/clifm and, for the development version, https://aur.archlinux.org/packages/clifm-git.
+You'll find the corresponding packages on the AUR: the [stable](https://aur.archlinux.org/packages/clifm) and the [development](https://aur.archlinux.org/packages/clifm-git) version.

 Of course, you can also clone, build, and install the package using the PKGBUILD file: